 TU’s College of Law is a leading research center for Native American law and history.
 The Native American Law Center is enhanced by Tulsa’s proximity to 35 major tribal headquarters, lying within the original borders of the Muscogee (Creek) Nation.

 Established as a center in 2000, the Native American Law Center builds on the concentration established in 1990.
 The Center’s mission is to provide resources for the study and teaching of legal issues concerning Indian tribes and other indigenous peoples worldwide.

 TU Law’s unmatched resources include:

 - Specialized library collection in Indian and indigenous law

-- Full-time professors who are experts in Indian law
+- Full-time professors with expertise in Indian law

 - Gilcrease Museum (managed by TU), a nationally renowned museum of Native American art and artifacts, providing academic and research opportunities